dashinja/liri/README.md

   [doit]        - An easter egg of sorts, that reads pres-made commands from a text file to execute auto-magic-ally.

 ### Params:
-  {params}      - Params are what you're searching for.
+  {params}      - These are the parameters you're searching for (all the Star Wars fans can laugh here).

 ### Example Usage:
 Concert Search for Evanescence